ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 When the protocol running inside the tunnel uses congestion control (e.g.,
 {{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
-The outer HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that all of the inner packets belong to congestion-controlled connections.
+The outer HTTP connection MAY disable congestion control if it knows that the inner packets belong to congestion-controlled connections.

 When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}}
 or {{QUIC}}), and the outer HTTP connection runs over TCP, the proxied traffic